hashgraph/hedera-mirror-node/docs/design/contract-log-subscription.md

    * we detect if this address input is account-num alias or evm address
    * alias and query the entity table for the latter to map it to its account-num alias.
    * */
-  private boolean canSubscribe(ContractLogFilter filter) {
+  private boolean canSubscribe(ContractLogSubscription subscription) {
   }

   /**